nimaazarr/SP_Project/README.md

 - **Extending MCMC to Complex Models**: Apply what you have learned to more complex scenarios, enhancing both the model and the fitting process.

 By the end of this project, we will have a solid foundation in handling stochastic processes analytically and computationally.
-#### Embark on this analytical journey with enthusiasm and curiosity.
-Good luck!
 ---